mikematlah/tinder-prototype/readme.md

-# Tingit der prototype for learning
+# Tinder prototype for learning

 tinder with minimum functionality